Selwood, Somerset

-Selwood used to be a village but is now part of the suburbs of Frome.
-It is a civil parish in the Mendip district of Somerset, England.
-The parish includes the villages of East and West Woodlands, Rodden and the hamlets of Alder Row and Blatchbridge.
+Selwood is a civil parish in Somerset, England, which takes its name from the ancient Selwood Forest.
+The parish almost entirely surrounds the town of Frome, and includes the villages of East Woodlands, West Woodlands and Rodden, and the hamlets of Alder Row and Blatchbridge.
+In 2011 the parish had a population of 798.

 History

-Roddenbury Hillfort is a univallate Iron Age hill fort.
+Roddenbury Hillfort is a univallate Iron Age hillfort.
 It is a Scheduled Ancient Monument and on the Heritage at Risk Register.

 The ancient Selwood Forest stretched approximately between Gillingham in Dorset and Chippenham in Wiltshire.
-Between the eighth and early eleventh centuries it was an important boundary between east and west Wessex, and in 705 the bishopric of Sherborn was established for those "west of Selwood" Only a few fragments of the forest now survive.
+Between the eighth and early eleventh centuries it was an important boundary between east and west Wessex, and in 705 the bishopric of Sherborn was established for those "west of Selwood".
+Only a few fragments of the forest now survive.

-The parish was part of the hundred of Frome.
+The area was part of the hundred of Frome.
+The civil parish was created in 1894 from parts of Frome parish.
+In 1901, an area containing 201 houses was transferred back to Frome, and in 1933 the parish was enlarged by the abolition of Rodden parish, a rural area to the east of the town.

 Governance

 The parish council has responsibility for local issues, including setting an annual precept (local rate) to cover the council's operating costs and producing annual accounts for public scrutiny.
 The parish council evaluates local planning applications and works with the local police, district council officers, and neighbourhood watch groups on matters of crime, security, and traffic.
 The parish council's role also includes initiating projects for the maintenance and repair of parish facilities, as well as consulting with the district council on the maintenance, repair, and improvement of highways, drainage, footpaths, public transport, and street cleaning.
 Conservation matters (including trees and listed buildings) and environmental issues are also the responsibility of the council.

-The village falls within the Non-metropolitan district of Mendip, which was formed on 1 April 1974 under the Local Government Act 1972, having previously been part of Frome Rural District, which is responsible for local planning and building control, local roads, council housing, environmental health, markets and fairs, refuse collection and recycling, cemeteries and crematoria, leisure services, parks, and tourism.
+Until 2023, the parish was in the Non-metropolitan district of Mendip, which was formed on 1 April 1974 under the Local Government Act 1972, having previously been part of Frome Rural District.